 in 32 images for our 32 day journey.

-At the conclusion of our walk we began the unpacking.
-We offered The Unpacking as a part of the Live Art Series for the Summerworks Performance Festival in August, 2015.
+Immediately following our walk, we began The Unpacking.
+We offered The Unpacking as a part of the Live Art Series for the Summerworks Performance Festival.

 700 photos from The Unpacking

 - An Invitation from the walk.
 July, 2015

 People had been asking about joining us, or saying they wished that they could walk… So, on Sunday July 19th and Sunday July 26th, we invited people to walk ‘with us’.